As baseball tries to return to normal, a reminder of how fragile the season may be

 Given the rate of vaccinations of the number of people who survived the disease and have natural immunity, Kelen calculated that the U.S. could approach herd immunity sometime in June if certain variants remain at bay.
 But he also warned that some places are moving too quickly or allowing too many fans — the Texas Rangers, for example, opened their park on Opening Day at full capacity.

-“It gives a false message — and that’s why I do blame some governors here — that, ‘This is over, go do what you’ve always wanted to do,’” Kelen said.
+“It gives a false message — and that’s why I do blame some governors here — that, ‘This is over, go do what you’ve always wanted to do,’ ” Kelen said.

 The Nationals and Mets won’t get to do what they want to do — that is, start their seasons — any earlier than Saturday, and then only if the Nationals don’t have any more positive tests.
 That “if” is evidence of covid-19′s continued hold, even as the country tries to wriggle out of its grasp once and for all.